What are the categories for damaged cars?

 Can I keep the damaged car and have it repaired?

 If the vehicle is a Category A or B write-off, then you can’t keep your car to be repaired.
 The Association of British Insurers (ABI) Salvage Code states that these cars should be destroyed and crushed.
 Vehicle parts from Category B cars that are considered safe can be sold.

 If the vehicle is a Category S or N, you should be able to keep it, although the costs to fix it may be more than the car’s value.
 These vehicles may also be sold for repair after your insurer compensates you.
 You will need to seek advice from your insurer.

 Do insurance companies report the status of a vehicle to the DVLA?

 It’s entirely up to the vehicle’s registered owner to notify the DVLA when a written-off car or vehicle is passed onto an insurer.

-The car owner can give permission to the insurer to act on their behalf when telling the DVLA about a car’s condition.
+The car owner can permit the insurer to act on their behalf when telling the DVLA about a car’s condition.
 In this case, the insurer must notify the DVLA using the appropriate section of the car’s V5C logbook.
 If an insurer doesn’t complete this, the registered owner will still be legally responsible and liable for the vehicle.

-What happens if a vehicle is stolen but comes back a write-off?
+What happens if a vehicle is stolen but comes back with a write-off?

 If the recovered vehicle has minor damage or is undamaged, the Motor Insurance Anti Fraud and Theft Register (MIAFTR) must be notified, so they can mark the car as recovered.